-This section covers information about applying for a permit, amending a permit, extensions of time, secondary consent, conditions on permits, section 173 agreements, VCAT, VicSmart applications and subdivisions.
+Apply for a permit, amend a permit, apply for an extension of time, and read about conditions on permits, section 173 agreements, VCAT, VicSmart applications and subdivisions.

 Click on the links to skip to a section.